handpoint/ecommdoc/docs/samplecode.md

 ### VERIFY

-This will create a new transaction (0.00GBP) and attempt to verify that the card account exists with the Acquirer.
+This `form` will create a new transaction (0.00GBP) and attempt to verify that the card account exists with the Acquirer.

 ```html
 <form name="payment-form" method="post" action="https://commerce-api.handpoint.com/hosted/modal/"